-(an exploration stage company)

-Notes to condensed interim financial statements

-Three months ended March 31, 2011
+(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2011 (Unaudited)

-(Unaudited)

 c) Stephens Lake Property, Manitoba, Canada

 The Company is in a joint venture with ValGold Resources Ltd. and Cream Minerals Ltd. (the "Companies").
 The Companies have 75% of the Trout Claim Group, which are internal to the claims forming the Stephens Lake Property.
 Under the terms of the Trout Claim Group agreement, the Companies each made cash payments of \$36,667 and issued 66,667 common shares to the optionor over a 36-month period from July 22, 2004.
 The Company has written off all exploration and carrying costs on the property to a nominal carrying value of \$1, as it has no exploration programs planned.